 We are committed to having sound corporate governance principles.
 Having such principles is essential to maintaining our integrity in the marketplace.
 Our Code of Business Conduct and Ethics and the charters for each of the Audit, Compensation, and Nominating and Corporate Governance ("NCG") Committees are available on the investor relations section of our corporate website (www.aquabounty.com).
-A copy of our Code of Business Conduct and Ethics and the committee charters may also be obtained upon request to Corporate Secretary, AquaBounty Technologies, Inc., 2 Mill & Main Place, Suite 395, Maynard, Massachusetts 01754.
+A copy of our Code of Business Conduct and Ethics and the obtained upon request to Corporate Secretary, AquaBounty Technologies, Inc., 2 Mill & Main Place, Suite 395, Maynard, Massachusetts 01754.